 By Bus: The main bus station Retiro offers buses to the rest of Argentina and to neighbouring countries.
 Buses are quicker than trains (just 9 hours from B.A. to Cordoba compared to over 17 hours on the train); however bus tickets for that journey start at around £30 one way.
 Buy tickets can be found either online, from travel agents in the city or from the bus station.
 It’s advisable to book ahead during busier national holidays.
 Prices vary from Semi-Cama (semi bed) to a fully flat Cama Ejecutiva (executive bed).

 By Plane: BA airport is about 45 minutes’ drive outside the city.
 It’s a regional hub that provides flights to and from the rest of the Americas and Europe.
 Various coaches operate a shuttle service to and from the airport.

 - Iguazu Falls: (20 hours bus journey North) The spectacular waterfall is one the world’s finest and is a must for any traveller in Argentina.
 Is a good stop off point en route to Sao Paulo or Rio de Janeiro.

 - Córdoba: (9 hours bus journey West) Argentina’s second largest city and vibrant university town.
-Great nightlife and beautiful colonial buildings makes it one of the most exciting and dynamic cities in South America.
+Great nightlife and beautiful colonial buildings make it one of the most exciting and dynamic cities in South America.

 - Patagonia: (22 hours bus journey/2 hour flight South) Argentina’s untouched south offers Glaciers, Ice sheets, Mountains and Penguins.
-Take the bus or fly to Bariloche and use it as your springboard to Tierra del Fuego or maybe even Antarctica.
+Take the bus or fly to Bariloche and use it as your springboard to Tierra del Fuego or maybe even Antarctica!

 Written by Harry Van Schaick